-You should show your project's tangible impacts and potentials for positive social-ecological transformation, and how your research and design approach helped generate these.
+You should show your project's tangible impacts and potentials for positive eco-social change, and how your research and design approach helped generate these.

-2. Qualities the of designed artefacts
+2. Qualities the of designed artefacts and other materialized outputs

-You should produce artefacts with attention to their aesthetic and technical qualities, and how these qualities foster the eco-social agency.
-How do the artefacts build upon the state of the art in your chosen (design) disciplines?
-You should demonstrate the rationale for developing artefacts for your research/design/social actions and their effectiveness to progress your inquiry, for example, by answering questions, generating data, engaging actors and stakeholders and prototyping solutions.
+You should produce artifacts with attention to their aesthetic and technical qualities, and how these qualities foster the eco-social agency.
+How do the artifacts/materialized outputs build upon the state of the art in your chosen (design) disciplines?
+You should demonstrate the rationale for developing these artifacts/outputs for your research/design/social actions and their effectiveness to progress your inquiry, for example, by answering questions, generating data, engaging actors and stakeholders and prototyping solutions.
 Boldness and vigour of experimentation and design exploration is desired.

-3. Conceptual framing, reflection and future perspectives
+3. Conceptual framing, critical reflection and future perspectives

 You should demonstrate how you initiated your project showing the 'state of art' and early contextual inquiry setting out the terrain of your project, your starting position and methodological approach.
 You should demonstrate your abilities for critical analysis, synthesis, reflection and evaluation, and show how you integrated learning from Make & Intervene and Observe, Analyse & Apply courses.
-You should show your understanding of the iterative development of your project through your research and design actions, and how this generates future perspectives.
+You should show your understanding of the iterative development of your project through your research, and how this generates future perspectives.

-4. Relations, processes and organization
+4. Relations, processes, organization and network building